Ctrlmonster/matrix-tic-tac-toe-checker/README.md

 by the fact that the equation `(2 * b - a) === c` finds all correct solutions, but includes some false positives (a, b, c being the selected cells in sorted order).
-Extending this logic to the matrix indices after sorting the entries by each index separretly all false positives get filtered out.
+Extending this logic to the matrix indices after sorting the entries by each index separately filters out all false positives.

 Character wise this solution still ends up pretty short if you go ham on variable names (~100 characters).